synapsecns/sanguine/README.md

 │   ├── <a href="./contrib/git-changes-action">git-changes-action</a>: Github action for identifying changes in dependent modules in a go workspace
 │   ├── <a href="./contrib/promexporter">promexporter</a>: Multi-service prometheus exporter
 │   ├── <a href="./contrib/screener-api">screener-api</a>: Optional address screening api
-│   ├── <a href="./contrib/release-copier-action">release-copier-action</a>: Github action for copying releases from one repo to another
-│   ├── <a href="./contrib/terraform-provider-iap">terraform-provider-iap</a>: Terraform provider used for bastion proxy tunneling
-│   ├── <a href="./contrib/terraform-provider-helmproxy">terraform-provider-helmproxy</a>: Terraform provider that allows helm to be proxied through an iap bastion proxy
-│   ├── <a href="./contrib/terraform-provider-kubeproxy">terraform-provider-kubeproxy</a>: Terraform provider that allows kube to be proxied through an iap bastion proxy
-│   ├── <a href="./contrib/tfcore">tfcore</a>: Terraform core utilities + iap utilities
 ├── <a href="./core">core</a>: The Go core library with common utilities for use across the monorepo ├── <a href="./ethergo">ethergo</a>: Go-based ethereum testing + common library ├── <a href="./packages">packages</a>